realwear/Developer-Examples/speech-recognizer.md

 ---
-title: Speech Recognizer Example
+title: Speech recognizer example
 ---

 Voice commands can be added to an application by updating the resource files, but it's also possible to add them in the source code if required.

-## Registering Voice Commands
+## Registering voice commands

 Voice commands can be registered by sending a list to WearHF using an intent: